 4. List Your Home For Sale

 Hopefully your home is now spick and span, the clutter is hidden and you’ve had a Freddie Mercury moment with the hoover and feather duster (ok…maybe omit the last bit).
-It’s now time to put your property in front of millions of potential buyers within 24 hours.
-Remember that MoveSelf not only provide a platform for selling your house online, but our platform also enables you to sell your house online for free!
+It’s now time to put your property in front of millions of potential buyers within 24 hours and sell your home with MoveSelf!

 5. Host Property Viewings

 Make sure you are fully prepared to show people around your property by following these simple guidelines on hosting your own property viewings.

 6. Negotiate the Best Price

 So you’ve created a great property listing, you’ve had a few viewings and now somebody has submitted an offer.
 Hold your horses!!
 Read our tips on how to negotiate the best price when selling your home.

 7. Accept an Offer and Get Legal Assistance!